naccdata/nacc-flywheel/docs/project_management/index.md

 2. Like with any YAML file, you can include several project definitions separated by a line with `---`.
    However, it is more pragmatic to have one file per project for large projects.

-2. The `adc-id` at NACC is an ID that is used on the Uniform Data Set forms to identify a center.
-   Within a project, it will correspond directly to the `center-id`.
-   (Apologies to anyone who wants to use this code for this little bit of NACC peculiarity.)
+2. The `tags` are strings that will be permissible as tags within the group for the center.
+   Each tag will also be added to ingest projects within the center's pipeline(s).

 3. Choose `center-id` values to be mnemonic for the coordinating center staff.
    The choice will be visible to centers, but they will not need to type the value in regular interactions.